PTPells/ptpedia/Book: Space and Place.md

   - "The machine which at first blush seems a means of isolating man from the great problems of nature actually plunges him more deeply into them.
 As for the peasant so for the pilot, dawn and twilight become events of consequence.
 His essential problems are set him by the mountain, the sea, the wind.
 Alone before the vast tribunal of the tempestuous sky, the pilot defends his mails [sic] and debates on terms of equality with those three elemental divinities."
 Antoine de Saint-Exupery
   - “Things are not quite real until they acquire names and can be classified in some way.
 Curiosity about places is part of a general curiosity about things, part of the need to label experiences so that they have a greater degree of permanence and fit into some conceptual scheme.”
   - “Freedom implies space; it means having the power and enough room in which to act.”
+  - "Tools and machines enlarge man's sense of space and spaciousness.
+Space that is measurable by the reach of one's out-stretched arms is a small world compared with one that is measured by the distance of a spear throw or arrow shot.
+The body can feel both measures.
+Size is the way a person feels as he stretches his arms; it is the experience of the hunter as he throws his spear, feels it shoot out of his hand, and sees it disappear into the distance."
+  - “Crowding is an awareness that one is observed.
+In a small town people “watch out” for one another.
+“Watch out” has both the desirable sense of caring and the undesirable one of idle - and perhaps malicious - curiosity.”

 ### Concepts
 - **Place (the concept)**